-Click on ‘Search Traffic’ tab in the tab bar at the left and you’ll find ‘International Targeting’ menu.
+Click on the ‘Search Traffic’ tab in the tab bar at the left and you’ll find the ‘International Targeting’ menu.
 Click on the menu.
 The next screen will look like this:

-Note that for language based targeting, your site needs to be available in multi languages with valid ‘hreflang’ tag.
-Similarly, for country based targeting, you should have a generic top level domain (TLD) for your site like .com, .org, .net or .edu.
+Note that for language-based targeting, your site needs to be available in multi-languages with valid ‘hreflang’ tag.
+Similarly, for country-based targeting, you should have a generic top-level domain (TLD) for your site like .com, .org, .net, or .edu.
 Country specific domains, such as .in or .uk target to the specific country by default.
-For example, .uk targets to United Kingdom only while .in targets to India only.
+For example, .uk targets to the United Kingdom only while .in targets to India only.

 Setting up Preferred Domain and Multiple Properties in Search Console